TomekSzcz/Medical-data-analyzer/README.md

 # Medical-data-analyzer

-Medical-data-analyzer is created to allow Users to vizualize results of the most common dimensionality reduction algorithms.
+Medical-data-analyzer is created to allow Users to visualize results of the most common dimensionality reduction algorithms.
 Currently there are two of them available:

 ### T-SNE ->